 Lots of lights open up a room and give it a larger appearance.
-If you've been using 50-watt bulbs, move up to 100 watts.
+Make sure each lamp has the highest-watt bulb it is rated for.
 If a large living room has only one lamp, move in another.
 Open curtains and add mirrors.
 When it's being shown, the home should be bright.
 It makes your home look like it's in center stage.

 Do Your Homework